DattatreyaReddy/cultify/README.md

 - Automatic class booking based on your preferences (center, time slots, workout type)
 - Smart booking logic (skips if already booked that day)
-- Waitlist support (joins the queue when a class is full, skips overly long waitlists)
+- Waitlist support (joins the queue when a class is full, skips overly long waitlists — counts as a successful outcome)
-- Retry burst around the trigger window to absorb transient network/API blips
+- Retries automatically on the next JobScheduler check (~15 min later) if nothing matched or a request failed, up to 3 attempts per day
-- Local Android notification with the result (booked / already booked / no match / error)
+- Local, clickable Android notification with the result (booked / already booked / no match / error) — tapping it opens the class in the Cult.fit app
 - Runs entirely on-device — no server, no CI queue, no external costs

 ## How It Works